semabtl/semabtl/README.md

 ## Hi 👋

 I am **Sema Betül Kocatepe**.
-I'm a new graduate from Yıldız Technical University ✨
+I'm a new graduate from Yıldız Technical University.

 I like to work on web projects.
 I like developing both Frontend and Backend side of the projects.
 The technologies I use are: C#, .NET, Entity Framework, Java, PostgreSQL, MSSQL, HTML, CSS and more.